xieyuheng/inner/topics/category-theory/generic-figures-and-their-glueings.md

 (== (fig-change (fig-change s f) g) (fig-change s (C.compose f g)))
 ```

+- The `C.Object` syntax is problematic,
+  what should be the full sexp-based syntax?
+  I think `(C .Object)` is not acceptable.
+  Maybe we should just view `.` as part of the symbol syntax.

 # [note] Cell complex and generic figure

 If we view polyhedron and polygon as the generic figures,